jayagart/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 ## Result:

-Thus the given logic functions are implemented using and their operations are verified using Verilog programming.
+ The given logic functions are implemented using and their operations are verified using Verilog programming.